DevsHero/leptos_portfolio_admin/README.md

     REDIS_URL_DEV="redis://localhost:6379"
     # Redis connection URL used in the production Docker environment (connects to the 'redis' service).
     REDIS_URL_PROD="redis://redis:6379"

-    # --- Other (Add any other necessary variables here) ---
     ```
     **Important:** Replace the default values (like `SURREAL_USER`, `SURREAL_PASS`, `ADMIN_MODE_PASSWORD`) with your own secure settings before deployment.